skunkwerks/swirl/CONTRIBUTE.md

 Git workflow
 ------------

 We are using github for the whole code base.
 There are many documents explaining a _github-workflow_ and we are using a similar one.
-Basically we are differentating between to workflows.
+Basically we are differentating between two workflows.
 One for _contributors_ via a pull request and one for _committers_ with a feature-branch workflow.
 But first some words on _commit messages_ and _feature branches_.

 ###General format for commit messages